Would renting an off-road trailer or caravan change your overlanding game?

 Finding the right trailer for you

-But before you book anything, it’s useful to think about exactly what you’re looking for in a trailer.
+Before you book anything, it’s useful to think about exactly what you’re looking for in a trailer.
 Three questions can help you pin-point the one you need:

 Who is coming?
 A couple can get comfy in any size trailer.
 A young family will fit in a trailer with a rooftop tent and a kid tent below.
 Two couples travelling together will prefer a different layout to a family of four.